 - See the Rangeland vegetation map guidance document for tips on how to approach the use of rangeland vegetation maps, steps for evaluating or choosing a product, and options for summarizing maps for an area of interest.
 This guidance is primarily intended for practitioners interested in using maps to support decision making at the scale of Counties, Districts or Field Offices.

-- Guiding principles for using satellite-derived maps in rangeland management (Allred et al. in revision) outlines four guiding principles as a practical guide for how to integrate maps into rangeland decision-making.
-View a short 9-minute presentation or longer 16-minute presentation on these principles and stay tuned for the paper published in Rangelands later in 2021.
+- Guiding principles for using satellite-derived maps in rangeland management (Allred et al. 2021) outlines four guiding principles as a practical guide for how to integrate maps into rangeland decision-making.
+In addition to the publication linked above, see a short 9-minute presentation or longer 16-minute presentation on these principles.

 - A short Rangeland pre-assessment workflow provides a suggested set of steps prior to conducting a rangeland condition assesessment.
 The four-page document walks readers through a series of leading questions with the goal of improving the efficiency of an assessment through effectively leveraging maps and other data sources.